Hypocalcemia: Signs and symptoms

 The neuromuscular symptoms of hypocalcemia are caused by a positive bathmotropic effect (i.e. increased responsiveness) due to the decreased interaction of calcium with sodium channels.
 Since calcium blocks sodium channels and inhibits depolarization of nerve and muscle fibers, reduced calcium lowers the threshold for depolarization.
 The symptoms can be recalled by the mnemonic "CATs go numb" - convulsions, arrhythmias, tetany, and numbness in the hands and feet and around the mouth.

 Causes

 Hypoparathyroidism is a common cause of hypocalcemia.
 Calcium is tightly regulated by the parathyroid hormone (PTH).
-In response to low calcium levels, PTH levels rise, and conversely if there are high calcium levels then PTH secretion declines.
+In response to low calcium levels, PTH levels rise, and conversely, if there are high calcium levels, then PTH secretion declines.
 However, in the setting of absent, decreased, or ineffective PTH hormone, the body loses this regulatory function, and hypocalcemia ensues.
 Hypoparathyroidism is commonly due to surgical destruction of the parathyroid glands.
-Hypoparathyroidism may also be due to autoimmune problem.
+Hypoparathyroidism may also be due to an autoimmune problem.
 Some causes of hypocalcaemia are as follows: